 >> SHADI ABOU-ZAHRA: Hi, everyone.
 This is Shadi Abou-Zahra again.
 So yeah, also big thanks to the symposium chairs.
 As Giorgio was just alluding to, the next step will be to actually for the Research and Development Working Group to create the draft of the consolidated input that we received from the symposium.
 We only managed to really only scratch the surface today, but we do hope to be able to provide a consolidated input.
 Look out for that.
 We will be notifying the participants here of when this draft is available for you to look at.

 Please do send your questions, as Giorgio said, either to him privately, if you don't feel comfortable asking your question publicly.
 If you do, please send it to the Research and Development Working Group meeting list, which is public-WAI-RD@W3.org.
 You'll find that email address also posted on the agenda website of this symposium.
 So if you can provide us any further inputs you have, any further questions, and we will try to consider those in our consolidated output from this symposium.

-The idea is really to have concrete outcomes from the – from this discussion.
+The idea is really to have concrete outcomes from this discussion.
 And we look forward to working with you on this consolidated output.
-And thank you very much, all, for your participation.
-I apologize for some of the logistical hiccups we’ve had, but I think overall we saw quite a number of different presentations from different aspects and different angles, and really good questions being raised at the end.
+Thank you very much all, for your participation.
+I apologize for some of the logistical hiccups we've had, but I think overall we saw quite a number of different presentations from different aspects and different angles, and really good questions being raised at the end.
 So thank you very much, and stay tuned online.
 Bye-bye.